 Climate change

-A careful assessment of the progress towards combating climate change is essential to understand how the different components of this policy develop over time and whether the change is going in the desired direction.
-The analysis of indicators regarding the state of the climate and its evolution constitutes the essential information base for assessing the vulnerability and impacts of climate change.
+A careful assessment of progress in the fight against climate change is essential to understand how the different components of this policy evolve over time and whether the change is moving in the desired direction.
+The analysis of indicators concerning the state of the climate and its evolution provides the essential information base for assessing vulnerability and the impacts of climate change.

-ISPRA indicators are present that can contribute most to describing or monitoring, partially or fully, the various components of the various aspects of climate change.
+The ISPRA indicators that can most effectively contribute to describing or monitoring, either partially or fully, the various components of the different aspects of climate change are presented.

 Data aggiornamento scheda: